mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/catalog-applications/custom-resources-workspace-catalog/index.md

 excerpt: Use Custom Resources with Workspace Catalog Applications
 ---

-Some workspace catalog applications will provision some `CustomResourceDefinitions`, which allow you to deploy Custom Resources.
-Refer to your workspace catalog application's documentation for instructions.
+Some workspace catalog applications will provision some `CustomResourceDefinition`s, which allow you to deploy Custom Resources.
+Please refer to your workspace catalog application's documentation for instructions.